 - 130°F - 30 minutes - Smoke Off

 - Place ¼ pan of moistened sawdust on burner (we like applewood and hickory)

 - 150°F - 45 minutes - Smoke On

 - 170°F - Until internal temp reaches 152-155°F

 - Immediately place in ice water bath for 20 minutes or until temperature reduces to 100-110°F then let dry at room temp.

 For complete instructions, see our Blue Ribbon Wiener Recipe

 Now that you've mastered the art of making hot dogs, grill em', poach 'em, fry 'em and serve 'em up with all the best fixings.
-Try our recipes for:
+Try our Vienna sausage recipes: